jmorris181818/Cvarians-Gerakladium-denovo-transcriptome/Cvarians_transcriptome_assembly_trinity_README.txt

 #------------------------------
-## Installing RNA-seq scripts and setting up the workspace
+## Installing scripts and setting up the workspace

 # switch to home directory
 cd